New Seekers

 Civil war breaks out in Yemen on 5th May.

-The Channel Tunnel linking the UK and France is formally opened by the Queen and by the French President François Mitterrand on 6th May.
+The Channel Tunnel linking the UK and France is formally opened by Queen Elizabeth II and by the French President François Mitterrand on 6th May.

 Nelson Mandela is inaugurated as President of South Africa on 10th May.